Industrial marketing: Blurring between B2B and B2C

-Industrial marketing can cross the border into consumer marketing.
+Industrial marketing can cross into consumer marketing (B2C).
 For example, an electronic component seller may distribute its products through industrial marketing channels (see Channel (marketing)), but also support consumer sales.
-Many products are equally desired by business and consumers—such as audio products, furniture, paint, hardware, etc. Nonetheless, manufactures and service providers frequently maintain separate industrial and consumer marketing operations to reflect the different needs of the two channels.
+Many products are equally desired by business and consumers, such as audio products, furniture, paint, hardware, etc. Nonetheless, manufactures and service providers frequently maintain separate industrial and consumer marketing operations to reflect the different needs of the two channels.

 Competitive tendering

 Industrial marketing often involves competitive tendering.
 This is a process where a purchasing organization undertakes to procure goods and services from suitable suppliers.
 Due to the high value of some purchases (for example buying a new computer system, manufacturing machinery, or outsourcing a maintenance contract) and the complexity of such purchases, the purchasing organization will seek to obtain a number of bids from competing suppliers and choose the best offering.
 An entire profession (strategic procurement) that includes tertiary training and qualifications has been built around the process of making important purchases.
 The key requirement in any competitive tender is to ensure that: